Jasonmils/JasonD.github.io/_posts/2023-05-23-Stochastic Gradient Descent vs Gradient Descent.md

 ---
 layout: post
-title: Convergence Analysis of the Federated Learning
+title: Difference between SGD and GD
 date: 2023-05-31 10:18 +0800
 last_modified_at: 2023-05-31 01:08:25 +0800
 tags: [Gradient,Descent]
 math: true
 toc:  true
 ---
+Some detail concerning the difference between SGD and GD.
+{: .message }

 # Gradient descent
 **Key issue:** all the data sample from the dataset $D = \{(x_i,y_i)\}^N_{i=1}$ are used for gradient computation and update in a single iteration.  (``Batchsize`` = N)